hulkdx/DocsK8S/README.md

           image: busybox:1.31
           command: ['sh', '-c', 'echo -e "Checking for the availability of MySQL Server deployment"; while ! nc -z mysql 3306; do sleep 1; printf "-"; done; echo -e "  >> MySQL DB Server has started";']
 ```

+## Probs

+### Liveness probs

+Restarts the app, if forexample a deadlock appears in the app.

+### Readiness probs

+- When pod can accept the traffic.
+- If the pod is not ready it is removed from service load balancer.

+### Startup probs

+- To know when a contianer app has started.
+- It disables liveness and readiness probes until startup probs is succeeded

+### Options to create probs

+- Using shell scripts
+- Using http get request, e.g. GET health-status
+- Using plain tcp socket connection